johnwargo/github-repos-sample-authorized/readme.md

 const githubAccount = 'your-github-account-name';
 ```

+Next, set an environment variable called `GITHUB_API_KEY` and store a GitBug API key in it.

-Next, open a terminal window or command prompt, navigate to the cloned project folder, and execute the following commands:
+Finally, open a terminal window or command prompt, navigate to the cloned project folder, and execute the following commands:

 1. `npm install`
 2. `eleventy --serve`